Scientific Name

 Origin

-This succulent is a hybrid resulting from a supposed cross between Sedum adolphi and unknown Sedum species.
-It is named by Attila Kapitany and is most probably a chance seedling in the Arizona Cactus nursery of Pat Dixon in Sydney before 1995.
+Sedum 'Pat's Pink' is a hybrid that probably results from a cross between Sedum adolphi and unknown Sedum species.
+It was named by Attila Kapitany and is most probably a chance seedling found in the Arizona Cactus nursery of Pat Dixon in Sydney before 1995.

 Description